miyurusankalpa/miyurublog/content/blog/ggc-domain-decode/index.md

 I created the liitle html page to decode this in the browser, you can view it https://miyuru.lk/ggcdomaindecorder

 Looks like encoded bits are mostly ISP ID and the server ID in google systems.
-Why they thought to encode this info is still a mystery to me.
+Why they thought to encode this info is still a mystery.